 “Power creation” is not an easy job.
 This is why we do not see many people succeeding at it.
-For power creation to take place you need leaders who understand the essence and indeed mystery of power creation.
+For power creation to take place you need leaders who understand the essence and indeed the mystery of power creation.
 Most leaders, however, have no understanding at all of power creation, at least not authentic power creation, the real power creation.

 Power creation can be simply defined as the opposite of power contraction.
-We find that most leaders will seek to give the illusion of conserving power, their power, but of course this is a deception.
+We find that most leaders will seek to give the illusion of conserving power, their power, but of course, this is a deception.
 In the guise of conserving power, their power is effectively concentrated.
 The strategy to conserve power (but, in reality, to concentrate power) would seem to be undertaken for two reasons: (1) fear of competition and this is expressed as either an unwillingness or inability to compete; (2) inadequate knowledge and this is expressed as leaders expose their refusal to create authentic power and instead work to concentrate their power.

 There are two types of power creation: one is operating in the biological or genetic realm; the second is operating in the realm of knowledge and ideas, or culture.
-And of course we cannot really separate the two.
+And of course, we cannot really separate the two.
 They both operate together.
 Both types of power creation are quite frightening for most leaders, and this is because most leaders are inept and ignorant.
-I refer to all leaders, whether they are head of a family, or head of organisations or even a nation.
+I refer to all leaders, whether they are head of a family or head of organisations or even a nation.

 It is a historical fact that all monarchies have followed a strategy of “inbreeding” genetically, and this was done to concentrate power and wealth in the hands of the few.
 And those who occupy the next step down in the hierarchy, the upper classes and feudal landlords, did the same.
 The obvious consequence of this conservation of power is that the gene pool remains very small and tightly controlled.
-Power and privileges are only shared with few, and of course this is quite deliberate.
+Power and privileges are only shared with few, and of course, this is quite deliberate.

-We can similarly say that “outbreeding” was feared, and considered a threat to the strategy of concentrating power.
-Concentrating power may in the short term give the illusion of being successful and creating power, but the consequences in the long term are damaging, in fact it is a self-defeating strategy.
+We can similarly say that “outbreeding” was feared and considered a threat to the strategy of concentrating power.
+Concentrating power may in the short term give the illusion of being successful and creating power, but the consequences in the long term are damaging, in fact, it is a self-defeating strategy.
 Indeed, the more extreme the inbreeding is, the sooner we witness signs of failure.
 Inbreeding – concentrating power – results in total ruin.

 It is clear that most leaders (in effect, dictators) work to suppress and control knowledge and the spread of knowledge.
-This is why Francis Bacon (1561-1626) so famously said “knowledge is power”.
-The essence of the human power lies in ideas and knowledge creation and in genetic outbreeding.
+This is why Francis Bacon (1561-1626) so famously said: “knowledge is power”.
+The essence of human power lies in ideas and knowledge creation and in genetic outbreeding.
 The power of knowledge increases by cross-fertilising ideas and cross-fertilising genes.
 Power creation occurs through the expansion of power and not by the concentration of power.

 The title of this article suggests that if we are to achieve rejuvenation and total restoration and make progress toward achieving our goals, then we must take the risk and invest in power and power creation.
 If we fail to do this, and we only work to concentrate power, then nature, the forces of nature, will gradually but relentlessly break down the power that we have.
 Power creation will not then take place.
 I refer to another article in RTM, which will be of interest: